magicaks/magicaks/setup.md

 ### 3. Set up the admin repository and configure RBAC

 1. Duplicate the [Fabrikate high-level definitions (HLD) repository](https://github.com/magicaks/fabrikate-defs).
-We recommended making this repository private.
+We recommend making this repository private.
 You will use this repository, for example, to generate RBAC and Azure Monitor configuration.
 1. Follow the steps in the [Fabrikate definitions repository README](https://github.com/magicaks/fabrikate-defs/blob/master/README.md) to set up RBAC for your cluster.

 > **Note:** Make sure you finish the steps in the README before you continue.